Boulder Bike Culture

 Pedaling Around Town

-Boulder has a bike-sharing program, similar to those found in many cities around the world.
-Nearly 50 Boulder B-cycle kiosks located around town will allow you to check out a bike for 30 minutes or less, ride wherever you'd like and return it to any of the kiosks when you're done.
+Boulder has an e-bike-sharing program similar to those found in many cities around the world.
+Nearly 50 Boulder Bcycle stations located around town will allow you to check out an electric bike for 60 minutes or less, ride wherever you'd like and return it to any of the stations when you're done.

 If you're biking into town from the east, stop at the visitor kiosk on top of Davidson Mesa, also outfitted with a bike repair kit for public use.